-How to Choose Your Cruise: South Pacific
+How to Choose Your Cruise: French Polynesia and Pacific

 Imagine the bluest water and a warm, scented breeze.
 Then contrast it with hypnotic fire dancing against a backdrop of ancient, active volcanoes.
-Even the most imaginative descriptions interpretations are no match for the islands of the South Pacific, where nature harmonizes with cultural traditions.
+Even the most imaginative descriptions interpretations are no match for the islands of the Pacific, where nature harmonizes with cultural traditions.

 The geography may be unfamiliar, but the appeal is obvious: These havens are far removed from everyday life.
 Visitors can learn about the local cultures, luxuriate on idyllic stretches of sand or look beneath the surface of the waters to discover a variety of animal and plant life, all reminding us of the wonders of our planet.